ysondh/PCF-EmailDuplicateCheck-/README.md

 ## Usage

-Once installed and configured, the PCF Email Address Duplicate Detection Control seamlessly integrates into your Model-Driven App.
-Simply use it in place of the standard email control on the contact entity forms.
+Once installed and configured, the PCF Email Address Duplicate Detection Control, simply use it in place of the standard email control on the contact entity forms.
 As users enter email addresses, the control will automatically check for duplicates within the contact entity using the `emailaddress1` field and provide feedback accordingly.

 ## Support